dialchain/dial/specs/Validator.md

 The structure of this document is very similar to the one defined in [Participant](./Participant.md).
 Therefore similar elements will not be explained here.

 ## [declaration][i][type]
 The type of this declaration.
-In this case "Organnization"
+In this case "Organization"

 ## [declaration][i][id]
 The unique identifier of this declaration.
-If this is ann organization declaration, [id] will be the unique identifier of the organization.
+If this is an organization declaration, [id] will be the unique identifier of the organization.
 This shall be unique as the DialChain does not allow for duplicate declarations.
 A new declaratation with the same [id] is considered a modification of the existing declaration.

 The id is always a public key in base58.
-The producer of this declaration mus include the corresponding verification method in the declaration file and a proof (signature) with the purpose "PoP", proving access to the corresponding private key.
+The producer of this declaration must include the corresponding verification method in the declaration file and a proof (signature) with the purpose "PoP", proving access to the corresponding private key.

 The key used produce the id of this declaration shall not be the one used by a member for proper assertions.

 ### Validation Rule DIAL00100
-Each declaration ha a unique identifier.
+Each declaration has a unique identifier.
 The submission of a new declaration carrying this same [id] is understood  by the network as a modification request.
-Validator will make sure modificator proves conntrol of the document as defined by the controller block of the latest version of this declaration.
+Validator will make sure modificator proves control of the document as defined by the controller block of the latest version of this declaration.

 If the producer of a declaration file can not prove possession of the corresponding private key, the declaration will be deemed invalide.

-The key used for an orginization identifier shall not be the same as a key used by a member.
-The correspondinng private key can destroyed after the production of the PoP proof as, futher modification of the declaration will be controlled by the assertionMethod block.
+The key used for an organization identifier shall not be the same as a key used by a member.
+The corresponding private key can be destroyed after the production of the PoP proof as, further modification of the declaration will be controlled by the assertionMethod block.

 ## [declaration][i][account][address]
 Despite the case of the single participant, this organization bitcoin address is a multisig acount, that requires 2  of 3 signatures to spend.

 ## [declaration][i][account][control]
-References the verificcation methods to be used by members to spend from this account.
-Corresponding members public keys are loccated in the declaration files that can be found derefencing the verification method ids.
+References the verification methods to be used by members to spend from this account.
+Corresponding members public keys are located in the declaration files that can be found derefencing the verification method ids.

 ## [declaration][i][type]
 This is a reference to the data structure used in the assertionMethod subelement.
 In this case a Vote.